freddyfrank69/snake.simple/README.md

 # snake.simple
-Simple Snake Game with JaveScripts
+Simple Snake Game with JavaScript

 Just a project that i created for fun to try out JavaScripts